Warlley Alves

-Warlley Alves Andrade (born 4 January 1991), is a Brazilian mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Warlley Alves (born 4 January 1991) is a Brazilian mixed martial artist who competed in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship.
 A professional MMA competitor since 2011, Warlley made a name for himself fighting at Jungle Fight.
 He is the winner of The Ultimate Fighter: Brazil 3 Middleweight tournament.

 Background

 Alves started training kickboxing at the age of 10, winning three Brazilian kickboxing championships in the process.

 Mixed martial arts career

 The Ultimate Fighter

 On 26 February 2014 it was revealed that Alves was selected to be a participant on The Ultimate Fighter: Brazil 3.
 Alves defeated Wendell Oliveira by split decision to move into the Ultimate Fighter house, and become an official cast member.

 Alves was selected as the third pick (fifth overall) of coach Chael Sonnen to be a part of Team Sonnen.
 In his second Middleweight fight of the season, Alves was selected to fight Ismael de Jesus.
 Alves won via knockout (knees) in the first round.
 He was then scheduled to face Wagner Silva for a spot in the final against Marcio Alexandre Jr. He defeated Silva by submission (guillotine choke).